How I Scaled AI Lead Scoring with Generic XAI Prompts in Lockline AI

 - Outputs in plain English (1 sentence)

 This template wasn’t tied to locksmithing—it was designed to work across verticals.
-We injected context (like service type or regional demand) at runtime, keeping the core logic stable.
+I injected context (like service type or regional demand) at runtime, keeping the core logic stable.

 The change wasn’t just cosmetic.
-By decoupling what we explained from how we prompted, we made the system more maintainable and predictable.
+By decoupling what I explained from how I prompted, I made the system more maintainable and predictable.
 A single prompt update now propagates across all providers, not just one.

 Reuse, Auditability, and the Hidden Win: Debugging at Scale

-The real payoff came when we onboarded a second service vertical—emergency plumbing.
-We expected to rewrite most of the XAI logic.
-Instead, we plugged in the same generic prompt, swapped the attribute schema, and got coherent explanations out of the box.
+The real payoff came when I onboarded a second service vertical—emergency plumbing.
+I expected to rewrite most of the XAI logic.
+Instead, I plugged in the same generic prompt, swapped the attribute schema, and got coherent explanations out of the box.

 That reusability wasn’t just convenient—it exposed a deeper benefit: auditability.
-With every explanation following the same structure, we could log, compare, and validate them programmatically.
-We built a simple dashboard that sampled explanations over time, flagging outliers or inconsistencies.
-When a model started citing "unknown factors" too often, we caught it before it reached customers.
+With every explanation following the same structure, I could log, compare, and validate them programmatically.
+I built a simple dashboard that sampled explanations over time, flagging outliers or inconsistencies.
+When a model started citing "unknown factors" too often, I caught it before it reached customers.

 Looking back, it’s clear: in B2B AI systems, the prompt isn’t just an interface—it’s part of the architecture.
 Treating it as a first-class, versioned component made Lockline AI more transparent, scalable, and trustworthy.